ParkfieldOrg/Sakurabook/en/manage-bookings.md

 **TODO:** Screenshot of the notification email should be updated once we have the new design.

 ![Alt text](../img/Screenshot%202022-08-31%20at%201.23.32.png?raw=true "Sakurabook Booking Created")

+## Cancellation Handling

+When your customers want to cancel their bookings, they need to communicate it with you as a merchant and you need to manage their bookings in the dashboard manually.
+We currently do not offer a customer-facing interface for booking cancellations.

+💡 We are preparing automatic cancellations for future versions of the Sakurabook app.

 ---